 - Their physical, spiritual, moral, cultural, social and emotional needs are understood and valued.

 Speaking and Listening

 Speaking and listening skills are developed as an integral part of our learning in all subjects.
 Through our topic work we ensure that children’s vocabulary is developed.
-Use of talk partners enables children to practice talk and dialogue for learning.
-We use drama to explore different types of talk and we are introducing ‘Talk for Writing’ which involves children in learning and retelling stories.
+Use of talk partners enables children to practise talk and dialogue for learning.
+We use drama to explore different types of talk and ‘Talk for Writing’ which involves children in learning and retelling stories.